Estimated reading time: 16 minutes

 - Have your child help with the family’s monthly budget.

-We budget monthly and collect receipts for anything we purchase and put them in the money bag we bought at the Dollar Store.
+We budget monthly, collect receipts for anything we purchase, and put them in the money bag we bought at the Dollar Store.

-We’ve given our son the task of organizing the receipts into budget categories.
+We’ve tasked our son with organizing the receipts into budget categories.

-For example, the grocery receipts go into one pile, as does Shoppers Drug Mart.
+For example, the grocery receipts, as does Shoppers Drug Mart, go into one pile.

 As he ages will give him new tasks to do with our monthly budget until he’s ready to make his own.

 How A Basic Credit Card Works

 - Why do we use our credit cards to pay for purchases and benefits?

 In the past, he asked us about credit cards and why we don’t use money, so we explained it to him.